Ridley Scott: 2000s

 Scott directed Hannibal (2001) starring Anthony Hopkins as Hannibal Lecter.
 The film was commercially successful despite receiving mixed reviews.
-Scott's next film, Black Hawk Down (2001), featuring Tom Hardy in his film debut, was based on a group of stranded US soldiers fighting for their lives in Somalia; Scott was nominated for an Oscar for Best Director.
+Scott's next film, Black Hawk Down (2002), featuring Tom Hardy in his film debut, was based on a group of stranded US soldiers fighting for their lives in Somalia, Scott was nominated for an Academy Award for Best Director.
 In 2003, Scott directed a smaller scale project, Matchstick Men, adapted from the novel by Eric Garcia and starring Nicolas Cage, Sam Rockwell and Alison Lohman.
 It received mostly positive reviews but performed moderately at the box office.